 - Google Sheets

-In order to analyze the impact of the competitors’ prices on conversion rates, Competera Price Intelligence and OWOX BI were used for data collection and analysis.
-Real-time market data were converted to Google Analytics Enhanced Ecommerce format and then sent to Google BigQuery along with the details on 90+ million page views on Ulmart’s website.
+In order to analyze the impact of competitors’ prices on conversion rates, Competera Price Intelligence and OWOX BI were used for data collection and analysis.
+Real-time market data was converted to Google Analytics Enhanced E-commerce format and then sent to Google BigQuery along with the details on 90+ million page views on Ulmart’s website.

 Basic example of BigQuery report:

-For instance, computer products showed strong dependence on the competitors’ prices and promotions, whereas small appliance shoppers were less sensitive to a slight price difference.
-Price elasticity of demand was quite noticeable for tablets and even more so for smartphones and TV sets, reaching optimal conversion rate at 7-10% discount to the market average.
+For instance, computer products showed a strong dependence the competitors’ prices and promotions, whereas small appliance shoppers were less sensitive to a slight price difference.
+Price elasticity of demand was quite noticeable for tablets and even more so for smartphones and TV sets, reaching optimal conversion rate at 7-10% discount in relation to the market average.

 Customer acquisition channel performance was measured to optimize marketing budget and discover new opportunities to increase margins.
 Such was the case with Yandex.Market, where Ulmart’s conversion rates were optimal at higher than average prices.
 On the opposite end of the spectrum, torg.mail.ru visitors proved to be extremely price sensitive.

 Pricing data and conversion analysis allowed Ulmart to significantly improve their business performance.
 With a clear view on the market, Ulmart is now able to make calculated price moves and manage acquisition channels with maximum efficiency.
 Competera provided key technology to develop Ulmart’s online merchandising system and their E-commerce platform as a whole into market-aware price-intelligent solution.